Farzam1372/Assessment-Data-salaray-using-LinearRegression/README.md

 # Overview
 This project estimates salaries using a linear regression model.
 It involves:

-Data Importing and Cleaning
+1-Data Importing and Cleaning
-Exploratory Data Analysis (EDA)
+2-Exploratory Data Analysis (EDA)
-Feature Selection
+3-Feature Selection
-Data Preprocessing
+4-Data Preprocessing
-Modeling and Evaluation
+5-Modeling and Evaluation
-Fine-Tuning
+6-Fine-Tuning
-Prediction and Deployment
+7-Prediction and Deployment
-For detailed steps, refer to the project documentation.
+8-For detailed steps, refer to the project documentation.